HarryHoo23/Bright-Mroute/README.md

 Basically, Bright Mroute is an iOS application that helps to increase the awareness of road safety and rules whilst driving and cycling in Melbourne, it will also helps improve the convinience in finding parking and bike routes.
 It targets at the audience groups which are new drivers, tourists and cyclists in Melbourne.

+This project is written in Swift Language under the MacOS environment.
+Swift is a high-performance system programming language.
+It has a clean and modern syntax, offers seamless access to existing C and Objective-C code and frameworks, and is memory safe by default.

 # Main Functions
 This application is aiming to help people to avoid high risk zone on the road in Melbourne CBD, and be aware of Hook turn.